SQL Server HAVING Clause Explained with Practical Examples

 HAVING COUNT(Category) >= 2

-This above query returns categories, which have 2 or more rows in the table.
+The query returns Categories, which have 2 or more rows in the table.

 HAVING Clause with COUNT()

-This is another interesting and important query, which you’ll often use.
-Using the HAVING clause with the WHERE clause.
+This is another important and commonly used SQL pattern, combining the HAVING clause with the WHERE clause.

 FROM dbo.Books